sanu11/CSE-572-Data-Mining/README.md

 Testing:
 For testing all the classifier models, test.py needs to be run:
       python test.py sampletest.csv
+sampletest.csv is the input file containg one or multiple rows of test data point for tesing.
+The result will be an array of outputs for each test data.
-Model training is done with 64 bit python, so if 32 bit python is used for testing, the model needs to be trained before testing.
+Note: Model training is done with 64 bit python, so if 32 bit python is used for testing, the model needs to be trained before testing.